Best Golf Resorts In The Midwest

 SAND VALLEY GOLF RESORT

-The David McLay Kidd-designed Mammoth Dunes course is set to open this spring, joining the Bill Coore and Ben Crenshaw-designed Sand Valley, which debuted last year.
-The resort continues to expand its lodging offerings, which includes cottages and more traditional hotel-type rooms in the clubhouse.
+The David McLay Kidd-designed Mammoth Dunes course opened in 2018, joining the Bill Coore and Ben Crenshaw-designed Sand Valley, which debuted as Golf Digest's Best New course of 2017.
+The resort continues to expand its offerings, including a newly announced non-traditional course, Sedge Valley, to be built by Tom Doak in the next couple of years.